-A hierarchy of price controls apply to the category of support, based on:
+A hierarchy of price controls applies to the category of support, based on:

-A. The level of support required: a higher intensity support may be paid where a participant requires assistance from a support worker with additional qualifications and experience relevant to the participant's complex needs.
+A. The level of support required: There are two levels of supports: Standard and higher intensity.
+A higher intensity support may be paid where a participant requires assistance from a support worker with additional qualifications and experience relevant to the participant's complex needs.
 The high intensity rate may be considered when: